FITFUNS/oasis_editor_manual/docs/user-manual/graphics/physical-rendering/image-based-lighting.md

 title: Image Based Lighting
 ---

-To get best results with Physically Based Rendering in PlayCanvas you can use the technique called Image Based Lighting or IBL, it allows to use pre-rendered image data as source information for ambient and reflection light.
+To get best results with Physically Based Rendering in OasisW you can use the technique called Image Based Lighting or IBL, it allows to use pre-rendered image data as source information for ambient and reflection light.

 This technique relies on [CubeMap][3] - the environment map that is made of 6 texture (faces) forming a cube to have full surround texture coverage.